ArtemPerehonchuk/demorealworld-cypress-tests/README.md

     npm run cy:run:chrome
     ```

-2. Merge the test reports:
+3. Merge the test reports:
     ```bash
     npm run merge:reports
     ```

-3. Generate the HTML report:
+4. Generate the HTML report:
     ```bash
     npm run generate:report
     ```

-4. Open the HTML report:
+5. Open the HTML report:
     ```bash
     npm run open:report
-    ````
+    ```

-The merged report will be available in the `cypress/results` directory and open in the browser.
+The merged report will be available in the `cypress/results` directory and can be opened in the browser.

 ## Project Structure